 Although a meatless diet is linked to many health benefits, unfortunately, it also happens to have its drawbacks.
-One of them includes not getting enough nutrients.
-Since a vegan diet happens to be plant-based, you tend to miss out on nutrients not found in plants but instead in animals and their products.
+One of them includes making it difficult to get enough of certain nutrients.
+Since a vegan diet happens to be plant-based, you tend to miss out on nutrients not often found in plants but instead are typically in animal products.
 One of such nutrients is vitamin B12.
 Nutritionists have always warned vegans of an increased risk of vitamin B12 deficiency.
 To prevent this, they recommend taking vitamin B12 vegan foods.
 This read will be analyzing the best B12 foods vegan can eat.
 Take a look!

 Vegan Foods High In B12

 Before we look into these foods, we need to understand a couple of things.
 First, we need to comprehend what vitamin B12 is and what a vegan diet entails.
 So, let us get started.

 What Is A Vegan Diet?

 A vegan diet only contains plant-based foods.
 It forbids the consumption of foods from animals (6).
 So, if you do decide to go vegan, you have to avoid animal products at all costs and stick to a plant-based diet.

 The restriction of animal products narrows down to even the condiments, sauces, and seasonings you use.
 Those made from animals are off-limits, for example, mayonnaise containing eggs.
 Similarly, honey, cheese, ghee, butter, anchovy paste, and bonito flakes are also a no-no.

 - Fish and shellfish like clams, mussels, and crabs

 - Milk and other dairy products like ice cream

 - Butter and cheese